dip-proto/fastly.js/fastly-vcl/vcl-functions/digest_functions.md

 - digest.hmac_sha1_base64: Generates a base64-encoded HMAC using SHA-1
 - digest.hmac_sha256_base64: Generates a base64-encoded HMAC using SHA-256
 - digest.hmac_sha512_base64: Generates a base64-encoded HMAC using SHA-512

+The non-base64 variants return the HMAC as a hexadecimal string prefixed with `0x`.
+The `_base64` variants return the HMAC encoded with standard base64.

 ### FUNCTION: digest.hmac_md5